 1) Include favourite back-to-school items – Take close up shots of any special things that help to tell the story of back-to-school, whether it be your child's very first “big kid” backpack, a new special outfit or their current favourite book.

-2) Hold a cute sign – There are lots of free back-to-school templates online (like this one) for you to customize and print.
-This can also be a great idea for creating an annual series of photos, where you update the sign's contents each year.
+2) Hold a cute sign – There are lots of free back-to-school templates online (like this one) for you print.
+This can also be a great idea for creating an annual series of photos where you update the sign's contents each year.

 3) At the school yard – Take a look around the school yard for interesting backgrounds.
 The colourful mural below added a splash of colour to the picture, but simple brick walls are also great option.
 Or have your child play in the jungle gym to take some fun action shots!